hanabi/hanabi.github.io/Reference.md

   * Emily has a red 5 that has a number 5 clue on it.
 (It was *5 Saved* in the *Early Game*.)
   * Alice clues red to Emily, "filling in" the red 5 as a *Play Clue*.
 (This cannot be a *5 Color Ejection*, because that move requires the 5 to be freshly touched.)
   * Bob sees that no-one else has the red 2.
 Bob blind-plays his *Finesse Position* card as red 2, but it is instead a blue 2.
   * Cathy knows a blue 2 does not match a red 5, so this must be some kind of *Bluff*.
 However, a red 5 is not a valid *Bluff* target and it is also not a valid *Double Bluff* target.
-Thus, this must be a *Triple Bluff* so Cathy blind-plays her *Finesse Position* card as any playable card, and it plays as green 2.
+Thus, this must be a *Triple Bluff*.
+Cathy blind-plays her *Finesse Position* card as any playable card, and it plays as green 2.
   * Donald also knows that this must be a *Triple Bluff* for the same reasons that Cathy does.
 Donald blind-plays his *Finesse Position* and it plays as a yellow 2.

 ### The 5's Triple Bluff